Cheryl (singer): Relationships

 Cheryl began dating England and then-Arsenal footballer Ashley Cole in September 2004, announcing their engagement after he proposed in Dubai in June 2005.
 The couple were married at a ceremony in Chipping Barnet, Hertfordshire, England, on 15 July 2006.
 They signed an exclusive deal with OK!, reportedly worth £1 million, regarding the rights to the photographs.
 On 23 February 2010, Cheryl announced she was separating from Cole, and on 26 May, she filed for divorce at the High Court of Justice citing "unreasonable behaviour" from her estranged husband.
 The divorce papers state that Cole admitted being unfaithful to Cheryl with a number of other women.
 She was granted a decree nisi on 3 September.
 She continued to use her married name, but later began using the mononym Cheryl for her music releases.

 On 7 July 2014, Cheryl married French restaurateur Jean-Bernard Fernandez-Versini after a three-month courtship.
-Following their separation, Cheryl began dating singer Liam Payne, whom she had previously judged as a contestant on The X Factor.
+After their separation, 32-year-old Cheryl began dating 22-year-old singer Liam Payne, whom she had first met as a judge when he appeared on The X Factor at age 14.
 She was later granted a decree nisi from Fernandez-Versini on 20 October 2016, and the divorce was subsequently finalised.
 On 22 March 2017, she gave birth to her son with Payne.
 Cheryl and Payne announced they had ended their relationship in July 2018.
 In May 2025, Cheryl was named co-administrator of Payne's estate, following his intestate death in October of the previous year.